meetp297/MOR-of-DAE-QO-systems/README.md

 # MOR-of-DAE-QO-systems
-Algorithms for Model Order Reduction of Differential-Algebraic Systems with Quadratic Output
 Abstract: Model order reduction (MOR) is used to construct a low-rank approximation of a large-scale system.
 MOR of linear time-invariant (LTI) system is well established.
 Recently MOR of linear dynamical systems with quadratic output (LD-QO) has also been reported in the literature.
 In